Picture Your Future

 Our mission

-The Retirement Living Standards are aimed at cutting through the ambiguity that currently surrounds retirement planning.
-We want to help savers think in a practical way about the kind of lifestyle they might lead in retirement.
+The Retirement Living Standards are here to help savers think in a practical way about the kind of lifestyle they might lead in retirement and then be able to plan how they can achieve that lifestyle.

-By giving savers a general figure that they can understand, our hope is that savers can then start to develop their own personal targets based on their individual circumstances and aspirations.
+By giving savers a general expenditure figure, our hope is savers can then start developing their own personal targets based on individual circumstances and aspirations.

-We’ve created a series of examples to show what kind of living standard different people could have in retirement depending on their salaries, household and savings.
+We’ve created examples to show what kind of living standard different people could have in retirement depending on their salaries, household and savings.

 Show me what this means for people in the UK